niranjanamc/log-file-search/README.md

 - **Highlight Patterns**: Highlight search patterns with specific colors.
 - **Add to Report**: Add selected lines to a report file.
 - **Import JSON Filters**: Import predefined search patterns from a JSON file.
+- **Export Patterns**: Export current search patterns to a JSON file.
+- **Resizable GUI**: Adjust the size of the main window, result window, and pattern buttons frame.

 ## Usage
 1. **Open Log File**: Use the "File" menu to open a log file.